 - 2.1.
-For Title I elementary and middle schools (CSI) and any eligible student group (TSI/ATSI), the second stage includes the two measures of academic progress (Growth & Non-Proficiency).
-These indicators have equal weight to one another meaning low performance in both moves a school to the next stage. - 2.2.
+For Title I elementary and middle schools (CSI), the second stage includes the two measures of academic progress (Growth & Non-Proficiency).
+These indicators have equal weight to one another meaning low performance in both, separately, moves a school to the next stage. - 2.2.
+For any eligible student group (TSI/ATSI), the second stage includes the two measures of academic progress (Growth & Non-Proficiency).
+These indicators have equal weight to one another meaning low performance in both, together, moves a school to the next stage. - 2.3.
 For Title I high schools and any eligible student group in a high school (TSI/ATSI), the second stage includes a 4-year and 7-year graduation rate.
 Of the two, 4-year graduation rate is considered to carry greater weight (51%), while 7-year will be weighted 49%.
 Low performance in this stage moves a school to the next stage.

-3. Stage 3:

-3.1.
-For the CSI designation, the third and final stage uses a combined score of Nebraska's School Quality and Student Success Indicators: reduction in chronic absenteeism and science status.
+- 3. Stage 3: - 3.1.
+For the CSI designation, the third and final stage uses a combined score of Nebraska's School Quality and Student Success Indicators: reduction in chronic absenteeism and science status. - 3.2.

-- 3.2.
 For the TSI and ATSI designations, low performance on both the chronic absenteeism and science status indicators leads to a school designation. - 3.3.
 Combining the SQSS Indicators: In the final stage of the CSI designation process, the School Quality and Student Success Indicators must be combined because they employ different scales.
 As such, each of the indicators is standardized, and the NDE creates a final score from the sum of the standardized scores.
 Standardized scores are calculated by first transforming values for each indicator into z-scores as follows: